jansenc/jansenc.github.io/index.md

 ---
-layout: home
+layout: default
-title: My Jekyll Website
+title: Home
 ---

-# 👋 Hello!
+# Welcome

-This is my first GitHub Pages website using Jekyll.
+(Insert your Weebly homepage text here)

+## Short introduction
+Write what your site is about.

+## Highlights
-- About me
+- Project 1
-- Projects
+- Project 2
-- Contact
+- Service info